nvpcode/Demo_License_Plate_Recognition/README.md

 ## Notes

-- The YOLO model must be pre-trained with a suitable license plate dataset.
+- The YOLOv8 model must be pre-trained with a suitable license plate dataset.
 - EasyOCR recognizes English letters and numbers; you can customize the language if needed.
 - Make sure your GPU has the appropriate drivers and CUDA installed if using EasyOCR with GPU.